Electronic filing – Magistrates Court

 In practice, the rules relating to exempt sworn documents apply to eLodgement.

-Below is a list of UCPR forms that the Principal Registrar of the Magistrates Court has approved to be electronically filed in the Magistrates Court.
-It is limited to where these documents are filed by an approved service provider.
+Below is a list of UCPR forms that the Principal Registrar of the Magistrates Court has approved to be electronically filed in the Magistrates Court via the approved service provider CITEC Confirm.
 Refer to the approvals detailed in the list below for this and other conditions which may apply to the approval.

 UCPR form name and number